Testing cosmetic products and their ingredients on animals was banned in the UK in 1998 and across the EU in 2013.

 The hazardous properties of chemicals cannot be sufficiently determined using only non-animal methods therefore animal testing is still required to determine certain human health and environmental data.
 In order to minimise the use of animals REACH requires companies to share data in order to avoid unnecessary testing.

-Those wishing to perform animal tests must obtain approval from the European Chemicals Agency (ECHA) who oversees REACH.
+Those wishing to perform animal tests must obtain approval from the European Chemicals Agency (ECHA) which oversees REACH.
 Animal testing is to be avoided in favour of non-animal methods and registrants can only carry out tests involving the use of animals when there is no other way.

 Read more about REACH here.